 Unity’s annual European developer gathering took place in Berlin this year.
-Only a few weeks before, the competing engine platform from Epic held it’s Unreal Fest Europe in the same city during Berlin Gamesweek.
+Only a few weeks before, the competing engine platform from Epic held its Unreal Fest Europe in the same city during Berlin Gamesweek.
 This was an excellent opportunity to check the state of VR on the developer front.
 Which engine is the driving force for developing virtual realities in Europe?

 Mobile VR is the mainstay

 Unity’s origins in mobile development were obvious also in terms of VR and AR.
 All main players of gaming platforms were present on the expo floor and in the conference, but the focus was on AR developments for smartphones and mobile development for the upcoming Oculus Go standalone.
 Oculus offered special office hours for their Start program to motivate and consult mobile developers for porting and creating for the Go.
-As an example you could play the mobile game ‘Republique’ in the Go headset on the show floor.
-Graphic quality and ported game mechanics were very convincing.
-The game experience as a whole came closer to 3D gaming than VR as immersion is limited to 3DOF in headset and simplified controls.
+As an example, you could play the mobile game ‘Republique’ in the Go headset on the show floor.
+The graphic quality and ported game mechanics were very convincing.
+The game experience as a whole came closer to 3D gaming than VR as immersion is limited to 3DOF in the headset and simplified controls.